Tennessee Volunteers football: Orange and white

 The orange and white colors worn by the football team were selected by Charles Moore, a member of the very first Tennessee football team in 1891.
 They were from the American Daisy which grew on The Hill, the home of most of the classrooms at the university at the time (now housing most of the chemistry and physics programs et al.).
 Tennessee football players did not wear the color until 1922 however.

 The orange color is distinct to the school, dubbed "UT Orange", and has been offered by The Home Depot for sale as a paint, licensed by the university.
 Home games at Neyland Stadium have been described as a "sea of Orange" due to the large number of fans wearing the school color; the moniker Big Orange, as in "Go Big Orange!", derives from the usage of UT Orange.

 The color is spot color PMS 151 as described by the university.

 In addition to the famous orange and white, UT also has had the little-known Smokey Gray color since the 1930s and debuted the color in the October 5, 2013, rivalry game against Georgia in an alternate jersey.

 Checkerboard end zones

-Tennessee first sported their famous orange and white checkerboard end zone design in 1964 under coach Dickey and remained until artificial turf was installed at Neyland Stadium in 1968.
-They brought the design back in 1989.
-The idea was inspired by the checkerboard design around the top of the clock tower at the historic Ayres Hall.

-The checkerboard was bordered in orange from 1989 until natural grass replaced the artificial turf in 1994.
-The return of natural grass brought with it the return of the green (or grass colored) border that exists today.
+Tennessee first sported their famous orange and white checkerboard end zone design, inspired by the checkerboard design around the top of the clock tower at the historic Ayres Hall, in 1964 under coach Dickey and remained until artificial turf was installed at Neyland Stadium in 1968.
+The checkerboard was brought back in 1989 with an orange border, which went away when natural grass returned to the field 1994.
+The return of natural grass brought with it the return of the empty grass colored border that exists today.